Thermal insulation is vital for reducing heating/cooling costs, increasing living quality and avoiding building damage.

 INSULATE FOR PROTECTION AGAINST FIRE

-H & B’S material mix and wall systems are fire-proof A1 and produce no toxic fumes
+H & B’S material mix and wall systems are fire-proof A1 and produce no toxic fumes.

 CONSIDERATION FOR FUTURE GENERATIONS

-In order to avoid construction errors such as thermal bridges and to achieve the highest possible heat storage capacity, you must carefully observe the working and processing guidelines!
+To avoid construction errors such as thermal bridges and to achieve the highest possible heat storage capacity, you must carefully observe the working and processing guidelines!

 However, it seems logical to assume that the higher the level set by the statutory requirements, the greater the sense of comfort felt by the individual.